-Waste management shall mean the gathering, collecting, purchase, transport, storage, treatment, use, and disposal of waste.
+Waste management shall mean the gathering, collecting, concentrating, purchase, sorting, transport, storage, treatment, use, and disposal of waste.
 The methods of waste management are divided into waste recovery (R codes), waste disposal (D codes), and other waste management operations (N codes).

 The municipal waste shall mean all types of waste generated on the territory of a municipality in activities of natural persons, which is classified to Group 20 of the Catalogue of Waste, except for waste produced by legal or natural persons holding a business licence.
-In this publication the municipal waste shall mean all waste generated on the municipality territory, which is generated in activities of natural persons, and waste which is similar to municipal waste from trades, offices, etc., including waste components collected separately.
+In this publication the municipal waste also includes commercial waste composition of which is similar to that of municipal waste and which is generated in non-production activities of legal or natural persons holding a business licence.